rupeshtiwari/rupeshtiwari.github.io/_posts/2021-06-26-setup-ci-cd-for-angular-app-with-github-action.md

 ---
-title: Setup CI/CD for Angular App with GitHub Action
+title: How to deploy Angular Apps to GitHub Pages (gh-pages) - Setup CI/CD for Angular App with GitHub Action
 date: 2021-06-26 00:00 +0000
-description: Learn how to setup a ci/cd pipeline for angular application with GitHub Actions and workflow.
+description: Learn how to deploy angular apps to GitHub Pages by setup a ci/cd pipeline for angular application with GitHub Actions and workflow.
 author_profile: true
 published: true
 read_time: true